ENFP: So Curious

 When it comes to relationships, ENFPs are happy leaving their options open until they find someone they connect with on a deep level.
 When they do find that person, they’ll have no qualms about committing.
 True love is one of the most exhilarating concepts for an ENFP.
 Sometimes their friendly nature is mistaken for flirting…but that’s just ENFPs for you.

 ENFPs are most compatible with partners who are loyal and dependable to balance out their free-spirited nature.
-So who is the best match for an ENFP?
-At So Syncd, we consider INTJs and INFJs to be the best matches for an ENFP.
+So which types are the best matches for an ENFP?
+INTJs and INFJs are the best personality matches for an ENFP.
+You can read our complete guide to ENFP compatibility to learn more.

 The meaning of ENFP

 So what is the meaning of ENFP?
-ENFP is one of the 16 Myers & Briggs personality types.
+ENFP is one of the 16 personality types.
 ENFP stands for Extroversion, iNtuition, Feeling and Perceiving.
 Each letter represents certain personality characteristics:

 - Extroversion means that ENFPs direct their energy to the outer world.